Who We Are-The Wine Family

 The seasons of our lives may change and we may set our hands to work at different assignments the Lord gives us, but always our core calling is the same: We will actively love and obey our Lord Jesus Christ and minister to the people He puts before us.

 I, Julie, grew up in Statesville, NC in a church faithful to the word of God.
 I had pivotal moments in my early life where I received God’s gift of salvation and surrendered my life to Christ.
 College was a new season of experiencing God’s presence and love through the person of the Holy Spirit.
-Encountering Jesus in times of private and corporate worship and prayer (including some of those prayer watches Matthew was organizing, then occurring at our church Hosanna Fellowship) was also a critical factor in my growth in that season.
+Encountering Jesus in times of private and corporate worship and prayer at Hosanna Fellowship (which I had also begun attending), was also a critical factor in my growth in that season.

-After I graduated, Matthew and I got married and began a season of ministry together.
-Matthew was on staff at our church, and we both had the opportunity to receive foundational, hands on training about ministering to the Lord and to people in this season.
+We got married in 2002.
+Matthew was on staff at Hosanna, and we both had the opportunity to receive foundational, hands-on training about ministering to the Lord and to people in this season.
 There were significant opportunities to learn through the ministries of our church, through a growing prayer ministry (TRIHOP-Tri-Cities House of Prayer), and through other ministries like IHOP (The International House of Prayer in Kansas City).
 In addition to learning, we had valuable opportunities to teach.
 We led a home group for a time as well as taught classes in our church body.
 We had our first 3 children during this time.

-The burden to minister to the Lord as the Levites did in the Scripture, through continual praise and worship only increases over the years.
+The burden to minister to the Lord as the Levites did in the Scripture, through continual praise and worship only increases.
 Jesus is truly worthy of a pure offering of worship and prayer that would rise from His people like incense (Malachi 1:11).
-For both of us, getting to participate in worship through TRIHOP is a crucial part of seeing that Jesus gets the worship He is worthy of.
-We also know that for us, ministry proceeds from that place of prayer and worship.
+We continue to stand with our prayer warrior friends at TRIHOP.
+We are also thankful for this new role of pastoring a local fellowship.
+We understand more and more the role of Jesus as the Good Shepherd of His people.